 - Remember who your followers are.
 If Facebook is mostly friends and family, don’t put endless posts publicising your books.
 If Twitter is mostly fans or fellow writers, tweet about writing or book events, but don’t tell them about your underwear.
 Make sure your content fits your audience.

 It’s a big scary social media world out there, but like any new arena in life, you can spend some time doing research.
 See how others behave.
 Talk to friends.
 Read various blogs and information sites to see how different social media platforms are used.
-It’s difficult to fix things if you’ve created a bad impression so it’s worth spending the time to get it right.
+It’s difficult to fix things if you’ve created a bad impression so it’s worth spending the time to get it avoid costly social media mistakes.